jiangts/JS-OTP/README.md

 This package only exposes `TotpManager` and `jsSHA` to global scope and does not depend on jQuery.

 ## Usage:
 Usage is simple.
-Just link `dist/TotpManager.js` to your `.html` file and pass it a config.
+Just include `dist/TotpManager.js` to your page and pass it a config.
 ```
 <script src='dist/TotpManager.min.js'></script>
 <script>